You'll find the answers to many common questions here. If your question is not answered please visit our Contact Us page.

 - We may sometimes refuse to allow someone onto a West Kent tenancy - please see our exclusion policy.

 - We recommend both you and the person wishing to join the tenancy get independent advice about the implications of changing to a joint tenancy.

 When someone dies

-We are sorry for your loss.
 We appreciate this is a very difficult time for you, but there are a few things we need you to do as soon as possible:

 - If you need to end a tenancy for someone who has passed away, please let us know as soon as possible.
 The tenancy will end four weeks after you notify us in writing and rent is due until the end of the tenancy.
 If the tenant receives housing benefit, this will stop from the date of death.

 - Please arrange with us to collect the person’s belongings from their home.